box/rotunicode/README.rst

 As a Codec
 ----------

-In Python 2, RotUnicode can also be registered as a codec, but it must first be registered with the codecs library.
+In Python 2, RotUnicode can also be used as a codec, but it must first be registered with the codecs library.
 This allows python to know what functions to call to encode or decode a string using RotUnicode.